-SiG @ PLAN Institute has been working with the Tides Canada Foundation to increase awareness about the need for social financing and to develop new pools of capital for social innovation and social enterprise.
-Tim Draimin, Tides CEO and PLAN Institute’s Al Etmanski initiated a national roundtable on social finance which led to the creation of a new Canadian resource called Causeway.
-Founding partners of Causeway include: the JW McConnell Family Foundation; Vancity Credit Union; Ashoka Canada; Canadian Co-operative Association; Social Capital Partners; MaRS Discovery District; and Carleton University in addition to PLAN Institute and Tides.
+SiG and Plan Institute have been working with the Tides Canada Foundation to increase awareness about the need for social financing and to develop new pools of capital for social innovation and social enterprise.
+Tim Draimin, Tides CEO and Plan Institute’s founder, Al Etmanski, initiated a national roundtable on social finance which led to the creation of a new Canadian resource called Causeway.
+Founding partners of Causeway include: the JW McConnell Family Foundation; Vancity Credit Union; Ashoka Canada; Canadian Co-operative Association; Social Capital Partners; MaRS Discovery District; and Carleton University in addition to Plan Institute and Tides.

 For Reports on various social finance roundtables and conferences co-hosted or co- sponsored by PLAN and PLAN Institute, see: